AlexWorx/ALib-Class-Library/docs/pages/alib_mod_enums.md

 even on enum types that are not considered to be <em>"arithmetically defined"</em>.

 Therefore, \alib takes a slightly more advanced approach: The operators defined by this
-\alibmod_nl are available only for enum types which dispose about a specialization of either of two TMP structs.
+\alibmod_nl are available only for enum types which dispose of a specialization of either one or both of two type traits.

 This way, a subset of the provided operators can be "enabled" specifically for certain types and will not collide with similar operators found in other libraries or an \alib user's code base.